From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Results

 \para{\textit{Personalization \& Privacy.}} We explored participants' preferences regarding personalized recommendations and privacy concerns when using a productivity agent.

 A significant majority of participants, 209 (74.6\%), expressed that they would prefer a moderate to high level of personalization in the productivity agent.
 This enables the agent to provide highly personalized advice tailored to their specific needs, considering various aspects of their work habits and preferences.
 In terms of privacy, 152~participants (54.3\%) felt either somewhat comfortable or completely comfortable sharing their personal information with the productivity agent.
 However, 58 participants (20.7\%) expressed discomfort in sharing their personal information.
 Interestingly, a majority of participants, 205 (73.2\%), were either somewhat comfortable or completely comfortable sharing high-level telemetry data for enhancing the quality and guidance provided by the productivity agent.
-These findings highlight the importance of striking a balance between personalization and privacy to cater to users' preferences and concerns.

 \para{\textit{Negative traits to avoid.}} We asked participants an open-ended question -- \textit{``In your opinion, what are some potential negative personality traits that should be avoided in a productivity agent to ensure a positive, effective, and supportive user experience?''} The responses emphasized the importance of avoiding traits such as nagging, aggressiveness, pushiness, verbosity, overly casual or friendly demeanor, judgmental or patronizing tones, and condescension.
 Participants also warned against providing false or exaggerated praise, taking on a ``taskmaster'' or micromanager role, and presenting inaccurate information.
 Other concerns included anthropomorphism, avoiding complex language or exclusionary phrasing, and being too intrusive.
 Participants generally preferred an agent that acts as a helpful assistant, rather than a replacement for a counselor or a parent.